42kami/BUDT758B---Final_Project/README.md

 ### cyclegan test:
 python cyclegan/test.py --dataroot 'your datasets' --name cyclegan --model cycle_gan

+### The neural-style-transfer model
+The neural-style-transfer model is forked from https://github.com/floydhub/fast-neural-style
+### The cyclegan model
-The neural-style-transfer model is forked from https://github.com/floydhub/fast-neural-style The cyclegan model is forked from https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix
+The cyclegan model is forked from https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix
+### Training dataset
+The training dataset is a subset of the Anime-Face-Dataset: https://github.com/bchao1/Anime-Face-Dataset
+### Testing dataset

-Training dataset is a subset of the Anime-Face-Dataset: https://github.com/bchao1/Anime-Face-Dataset Testing dataset is a subset of the Large-scale CelebFaces Attributes (CelebA) Dataset: http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html
+The testing dataset is a subset of the Large-scale CelebFaces Attributes (CelebA) Dataset: http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html